 Refresh and revitalize.
 Restore relevance and reverence.
 Both the tech and restaurant industries share the same consumer, so it’s time the restaurant industry started getting used to the idea of continuous innovation.
 We help companies reinvigorate excitement for the brand, both internally and externally.

 One of the surest and quickest means to improving performance for a restaurant chain is through effective menu engineering strategies.
 It’s about more than tactical design, merchandising techniques, promotional tactics, and pricing strategies though.
 When done correctly, a holistic improvement is possible that also delivers benefits in terms of operational efficiency, brand and competitive differentiation, media interest that garners positive publicity, guest appeal that stimulates new trial and frequency, sustainable lifts to sales and profitability, and even reinvigorate morale and employee engagement at the unit level.

 Many foodservice operations are turning to mergers and acquisitions to fuel topline growth, enter new markets and segments, and integrate necessary new technologies.
-While acquisitions make strategic sense in this era of cheap capital, fierce competition, and shrinking margins, these moves will only build sustainable growth if they’re backed by solid due diligence and a forward-looking restaurant strategy.
+While acquisitions make strategic sense in this era of cheap capital, fierce competition, and profit and loss statements riddled with shrinking margins, these moves will only build sustainable growth if they’re backed by solid due diligence and a forward-looking restaurant strategy.

 There are a number of mature and sophisticated restaurant chains that have saturated their domestic markets and are ready to break into new markets abroad.
 However, international restaurant expansion comes with a host of challenges.